 - C. Principal.
 The education district principal is given the responsibility and authority to formulate building rules and regulations necessary to enforce this policy, subject to final education district board approval.
 The principal shall give direction and support to all education district personnel performing their duties within the framework of this policy.
 The principal shall consult with parents of students conducting themselves in a manner contrary to the policy.
 The principal shall also involve other professional employees in the disposition of Behavior referrals and shall make use of those agencies appropriate for assisting students and parents.
 A principal, in exercising his or her lawful authority, may use reasonable force when it is necessary under the circumstances to restrain a student to prevent imminent bodily harm or death to the student or another. - D. Teachers.
 All teachers shall be responsible for providing a well-planned teaching/learning environment and shall have primary responsibility for student conduct, with appropriate assistance from the administration.
 All teachers shall enforce the Code of Student Conduct.
 In exercising the teacher's lawful authority, a teacher may use reasonable force when it is necessary under the circumstances to restrain a student to prevent imminent bodily harm or death to the student or another. - E. Other Education District Personnel.
 All education district personnel shall be responsible for contributing to the atmosphere of mutual respect within the school.
 Their responsibilities relating to student behavior shall be as authorized and directed by the executive director.
-An education district employee, school bus driver, or other agent of an education district, in exercising his or her lawful authority, may use reasonable force when it is necessary under the circumstances to restrain a student to prevent bodily harm or death to the student or another. - F. Parents or Legal Guardians.
-Parents and guardians shall be held responsible for the behavior of their children as determined by law and community practice.
-They are expected to cooperate with education district authorities and to participate regarding the behavior of their children. - G. Students.
-All students shall be held individually responsible for their behavior and for knowing and obeying the Code of Student Conduct and this policy. - H. Community Members.
-Members of the community are expected to contribute to the establishment of an atmosphere in which rights and duties are effectively acknowledged and fulfilled.
+An education district employee, school bus driver, or other agent of an education district, in exercising his or her lawful authority, may use reasonable force when it is necessary under the circumstances to restrain a student to prevent bodily harm or death to the student or another.
+A school employee, which does not include a school resource officer, shall not use prone restraint and shall not inflict any form of physical holding that restricts or impairs a student's ability to breathe; restricts or impairs a student's head, throat, neck, chest, lungs, sternum, diaphragm, back, or abdomen; or results in straddling a student's torso.